mtp1032/WoWThreads/WoWThreads-complete.md

 - ... (varargs), Additional arguments to be passed to the thread function.

 #### Returns:
-- If successful, a valid thread handle is returned and the result is nil..
+- If successful: a valid thread handle is returned and the result is nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned and the result parameter specifies an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua